dwavesystems/dwave-ocean-sdk/docs/quantum_research/stating_problems.rst

 Quantum Boltzmann machines offer a generalization of Boltzmann machines and are defined by Hamiltonians.

-In practice today (2026, the time of writing), at D-Wave the annealing quantum computer is utilized as an approximate sampler of quantum Boltzmann machines.
+In practice at D-Wave in 2026, the annealing quantum computer is used as an approximate sampler of quantum Boltzmann machines, as described briefly here and in detail in [Ami2018]_.
-Thus the following introductory definition only serves to satisfy one's
-curiosity: Refer to [Ami2018]_ for a complete treatment.

 In D-Wave's implementation, these Hamiltonians take the form:\ [#]_